BLOGCity Guides

 barcelona-marion-under30experiences

-My love story with Barcelona started in 2011, I was 21 years-old and went to Spain for the first time to do a 6-month internship.
+My love story with Barcelona started in 2011, I was 21 years old and went to Spain for the first time to do a 6-month internship.

-Well, I was definitely wrong.
+Well, I was wrong.
 SO wrong.

-Barcelona - Off The Beaten Path
+Exploring Barcelona: Off The Beaten Path

 barcelona-bunker-del-carmel-under30experiences

 There are plenty of viewpoints to get some excellent pictures of the city, a few of which we'll touch upon later in the guide.
-Yet, my favorite by far is El Bunker Del Carmel.
+Yet, my favorite by far, is El Bunker Del Carmel.

 El Bunker Del Carmel was an anti-aircraft defense fort during the Spanish Civil War.
 Today, it's a secluded and abandoned viewpoint that sees far fewer tourists than other parts of the city.